pipobscure/pipobscure/_posts/2014-01-03-skepticalavenger-sooooi-guess-what-is-natural.markdown

 ---
 layout: post
-title: "> Soooo…I guess what is natural is in the eye of the beholder.
+title: "Soooo…I guess what is natural is in the eye of the beholder.
 It is very important that your unnaturals align well with your bigotries."
 date: 2014-01-03 00:01:53 Z
 tags: []